 Widespread poverty among local communities is a main driver for increased pressure on the park, such as the unsustainable exploitation of natural resources.
-Hence, livelihood programs for local communities are a key focus area of the park management and its international and national partners.
-Long-term conservation efforts are needed, given that Cambodia is ranked as one of the most vulnerable countries concerning the impact of climate change.
+For this reason, livelihood programs for local communities are a key focus area of the park management and its international and national partners.
+Long-term conservation efforts are needed, given that Cambodia is ranked as one of the countries most vulnerable to the impact of climate change.

 - Inadequate funding for conservation efforts

 - Accelerating exploitation of natural resources

 - Illegal logging and poaching

 - Collaborate with local communities in protected area management and expand livelihood opportunities